smelc/hgamesrhogue/README.md

 * All players of a game are always in the same level.
 Another way to put it is that there's only one ILevel being displayed at once (but maybe more are being simulated).

+At some point in the future, a standalone version of this library will be released (including the required fragment of SquidLib and com.hgames.lib).

 Code in this library is in the public domain (see LICENSE).